wvirany/wvirany/README.md

 ## Hi there 👋

-My name's Walter.
+I'm Walter.
 Here's a bit about me:

 ### 🌱 I’m currently working on ...